voedger/voedger-internals/server/design/orch.md

 VVM:

-- elections IElections: Interface to acquire and manage leadership for a given key
+- `elections.IElections`: Interface to acquire and manage leadership for a given key
-- problemCtx.
-Closed by VVM.updateProblem(err) (e.g. leadership loss or service failure)
+- `problemCtx`.
+Closed by `VVM.updateProblem(err)` (e.g. leadership loss or service failure)
-- problemErrCh.
+- `problemErrCh`.
 Channel that receives the error describing the problem, written only once.
-Content is returned on Shutdown()
+Content is returned on `Shutdown()`
-- problemErrOnce. `sync.Once` to ensure problemErrCh is written only once
+- `problemErrOnce sync.Once` to ensure `problemErrCh` is written only once
-- vvmShutCtx.
+- `vvmShutCtx`.
 Closed when VVM should be stopped (`Shutdown()` is called outside)
-- servicesShutCtx.
-Closed when VVM services should be stopped (but LeadershipMonitor) (that should be context for services: servicesShutCtx closed -> services pipeline is stopped.
+- `servicesShutCtx`.
+Closed when VVM services should be stopped (but `LeadershipMonitor`) (that should be context for services: `servicesShutCtx` closed -> services pipeline is stopped.
 Closed when `Shutdown()` is called outside)
-- monitorShutCtx.
-Closed after all services are stopped and LeadershipMonitor should be stopped
+- `monitorShutCtx`.
+Closed after all services are stopped and `LeadershipMonitor` should be stopped
-- shutdownedCtx.
-Closed after all (services and LeadershipMonitor) is stopped
+- `shutdownedCtx`.
+Closed after all (services and `LeadershipMonitor`) is stopped
-- leadershipCtx.
+- `leadershipCtx`.
 Context for watching leadership.
 Closed when leadership is lost.
-- numVVM.
+- `numVVM`.
 Number of VVMs in the cluster
-- ip.
+- `ip`.
 IP address of the VVM

 The error propagation follows these principles: